 While changing the legal form of the entity to an LLC does not constitute a change in reporting entity, conversion to an LLC may in some cases result in a change in the reporting entity.
 For example, if commonly-owned companies for which combined financial statements were not previously presented are combined into a single LLC, a change in the reporting entity would occur.
-The disclosures required by SFAS No. 154 should be made and financial statements for prior periods presented should be restated.
+The disclosures required by FASB ASC 250-10-05 (formerly SFAS No. 154) should be made and financial statements for prior periods presented should be restated.